When it comes to digital marketing, there are plenty of ways to get visitors to your website.

 Although there might be various ways to get traffic to your site, none of them gets as much hype and attention as SEO and PPC.

 When it comes down to SEO vs PPC, website owners always want to know which one is the best.
-Their friend might be killing it with SEO, but another online guru told them PPC is the next big thing.
+Their friend might be killing it with SEO, but another online guru might have told them that PPC is the next big thing.
 With so many different opinions and advice, many webmasters can often feel confused and paralysed.

 What they really want to know is: